Pop (U2 album): Critical reception

+Commercial performance

-Commercial performancePop was initially a commercial success, debuting at number one in 27 countries, including the UK and the US.
+Pop was initially a commercial success, debuting at number one in 27 countries, including the UK and the US.
 In its first week on sale, the record sold 349,000 copies in the US.
-In its second week in the US, the album's sales fell 57 percent, selling 150,000 copies.
+In its second week in the US, the album's sales fell 57 per cent, selling 150,000 copies.
 The record quickly dropped out of the top ten of the Billboard 200 chart.
 Pop's lifetime sales are among the lowest in U2's catalogue.
 It was certified RIAA platinum once, the lowest since the band's album October.

 PopMart Tour

 In support of the album, the band launched the PopMart Tour.
 Consisting of four legs and a total of 93 shows, the tour took the band to stadiums worldwide from April 1997 to March 1998.
 Much like the band's previous Zoo TV Tour, PopMart was elaborately staged, featured a lavish set, and saw the band embrace an ironic and self-mocking image.
 The band's performances and the tour's stage design poked fun at the themes of consumerism and embraced pop culture.
 Along with the reduced rehearsal time that affected initial shows, the tour suffered from technical difficulties and mixed reviews from critics and fans over the tour's extravagance.
 The PopMart Tour grossed US$171,677,024.